puppetlabs/puppet-docs/source/pe/2.5/console_navigating.markdown

 ![The nodes page][nav_node]

-After a node completes its first Puppet run (which may take up to 30 minutes after you've [signed its certificate][certsign]), it will appear in the console, and can be added to groups and have classes applied to it.
+After a node completes its first Puppet run (which may take up to 30 minutes after you've [signed its certificate][certsign]), it will appear in the console and can be added to groups and have classes applied to it.

 [certsign]: ./install_basic.html#signing-agent-certificates